NaomiProject/Naomi/CONTRIBUTING.md

 1. **Watch the [project roadmap](https://github.com/NaomiProject/Naomi/projects)
 and [milestone](https://github.com/NaomiProject/Naomi/milestones)** in order to find something to work on.

-2.**Make sure the stuff you want to do is not already done** it would be awful to reivent the wheel
+2. **Make sure the stuff you want to do is not already done** it would be awful to reivent the wheel

 3. **In case you want to implement your own ideas**, submit it first [here](https://github.com/NaomiProject/Naomi/issues), we'll have a conversation if this idea respect the project philosophy or explore others options to improve your idea, then may add it to the next milestone and project planning. _Any pull-request that don't follow this rule will be rejected_